kristinemlarson/gnssrefl/tests/use_cases/use_p360.md

 ## Analyze the Data

-First we will set the analysis paramaters using **make_json_input**.
+First we will set the analysis paramaters using <code>make_json_input</code>.
 This analysis will use the L2C frequency and will use QC metrics derived from the previous plot (for peak to noise ratio and amplitude).

 <code>make_json_input p360 44.31785 -111.45068 1857.861 -l2c True -peak2noise 3.2 -ampl 8 </code>

 We will hand edit the json file to disallow 0-90 degrees in azimuth.
 [Sample json file](p360.json)

-We then make SNR files to encompass one water year:
+We then make SNR files to encompass approximately one water year:

 <code>rinex2snr p360 2017 245 -doy_end 365 -archive special</code>